Academic Programs Catalog

 Admission

-Dual enrollment provides an opportunity for academically talented undergraduate students to enroll in graduate courses and conduct research towards a graduate degree while completing the last two years of their bachelor’s degree(s) programs.
+Shared Programs – Undergraduate to Graduate (also referred to as Shared Programs-UG2G) provide an opportunity for academically talented undergraduate students to enroll in graduate courses and conduct research towards a graduate degree while completing the last two years of their bachelor’s degree(s) programs.

-A student will be classified as an undergraduate until the minimum number of credits required for a first bachelor’s degree is completed.
-When the student is classified as a graduate student, eligibility begins for graduate assistantships, other forms of graduate student financial aid, or those services and prerogatives normally reserved for graduate students.
+When a student is classified solely as a graduate student, eligibility begins for graduate assistantships, other forms of graduate student financial aid, and services reserved for graduate students.

-In semesters when the student is dually enrolled, federal financial aid designated for the first bachelor’s degree (Federal Pell Grant and Federal Supplemental Educational Opportunity Grant (SEOG)) will be determined based upon the number of undergraduate credits only.
+In semesters when the student is sharing course work, federal financial aid designated for the first bachelor’s degree (Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, and subsidized and/or unsubsidized federal loans) will be determined based upon the number of undergraduate credits only, if eligible.
 Awards will be manually adjusted as necessary once the student is registered.
-Students are not eligible for financial aid as a graduate student until the semester after the minimum number of credits required for the first bachelor’s degree has been earned.
+Students may be eligible for institutional aid but are not eligible for federal financial aid as a graduate student until the first bachelor’s degree has been conferred.